NCAA Division III men's lacrosse tournament

-The NCAA Division III men's lacrosse tournament is the annual championship in men's lacrosse held by the NCAA for teams competing in Division III.
+The NCAA Division III men's lacrosse tournament is the annual championship in men's lacrosse that is held by the NCAA for teams competing in their Division III level each year.

 After the inauguration of the NCAA Division I championship in 1971, the USILA added a "small college" tournament for two years.
 Hobart defeated Washington College 15-12 to win the 1972 USILA title.
-And Cortland State beat Washington College to win the 1973 title, 13-8.
+And then a year later Cortland State was able to do it by beating Washington College to win the 1973 title, 13-8.

 The NCAA conducted a combined Division II and III tournament for the 1974 through 1979 seasons, followed by separate tournaments for Division II and Division III beginning in 1980.

-Hobart and Salisbury have been the most successful teams at the Division III level, winning thirteen titles each.
+Hobart and Salisbury have been the most successful teams at the Division III level, winning thirteen titles for each.
 Hobart, however, has since departed for Division I.

-Tufts is the defending national champion, winning their 5th national title in 2025.
+Tufts is the current defending national champion, winning their 6th national title in program history in 2026 which also is their 3rd in a row.